 All camping facilities in the park are hike-in with a 1/2 to 1 mile hike.
 There are no rv sites.
 There are 17 rustic campsites overlooking lakes or ponds and 3 rustic camper cabins with wood stoves for heat but no electricity.
 You can reserve sites at the Minnesota DNR Website.

-Sign up to receive weekly updates on shopping, restaurants, concerts, real estate and more fun events in the NW Metro delivered to your inbox weekly!
+Never miss a thing in the NW Metro!
+Sign in to receive weekly updates on shopping, restaurants, real estate and fun events sent to your inbox!